daniel-baez/chileno/README.md

 (rut/make "11111111-1")
 ;; when the rut is valid it will yield a record chileno.core.Rut{:run "11111111", :dv "1"}
 ;; otherwise it will return an empty map {}

+;; there is also a predicate rut/valid? that will return true for the same parameters that rut/make would have returned a record

 ```